Adige-Calculations/OpenFOAM-handbook/src/7_Directories’_structure/README.md

     ├── snappyHexMeshDict                   → Dictionary for mesh generation (with snappyHexMesh) └── surfaceFeatureExtractDict           → Dictionary de facto needed for mesh generation (with snappyHexMesh)
 ```

+You can change the parameters in the dictionaries controlDict, fvSchemes and fvSolution on-the-fly.
+But you will need to set the keyword runTimeModifiable to yes in the controlDict dictionary.